 (1) Ancillary resident space.
-The minimum total ancillary resident-use space shall be not less than 35 square feet per bed.
+The minimum total ancillary resident-use space must be not less than 35 square feet per resident .
 Ancillary space includes areas for living, dining, recreation, therapy, training, and other such program areas.
-It does not include bedrooms, passageways, offices, kitchens, laundries, etc. (more than 35 square feet per bed is usually needed in facilities with less than 60 beds).
-Facilities which have large proportions (approximately 65% or greater) of nonambulatory and/or bedfast residents shall provide at least 50 square feet of ancillary space per bed unless otherwise approved by DHS.
-Areas providing less space than called for in this paragraph cannot be approved except on an individual basis where clearly justified.
+It does not include bedrooms, passageways, offices, kitchens, or laundries (more than 35 square feet per resident is usually needed in facilities with less than 60 residents ).
+A facility Facilities which has large proportions (approximately 65 percent or greater) of nonambulatory or bedfast residents must provide at least 50 square feet of ancillary space per resident unless otherwise approved by HHSC .
+An area providing less space than called for in this paragraph cannot be approved except on an individual basis where clearly justified.

 (2) Resident bedrooms.

-(A) Bedrooms shall be arranged and equipped for adequate personal care and for comfort and privacy.
-Bedrooms shall have full height walls that extend from floor to ceiling with doors.
+(A) A bedroom must be arranged and equipped for adequate personal care and for comfort and privacy.
+A bedroom must have full height walls that extend from floor to ceiling with doors.
 (Partial partitions or furnishings are not a substitute.)
-An exception is that existing facilities constructed prior to October 3, 1988, that have partial partitions in lieu of full-height walls, need not install the full-height walls unless there are major renovations or conversions.
+An exception is that an existing facility constructed prior to October 3, 1988, that has partial partitions in lieu of full-height walls, need not install the full-height walls unless there are major renovations or conversions.

-(B) Bedrooms shall provide at least 80 square feet for a single occupancy (one bed) and 60 square feet per bed for multiple occupancy.
-(Note: room configuration and usability is taken into consideration and there may be instances where the minimum square footage will not be acceptable.)
-The minimum room dimension shall be at least eight feet for a single room and at least ten feet for a multiple- bed room, unless otherwise approved bythe department.
-An exception is that multi-occupancy bedrooms for persons in wheelchairs shall have 70 square feet per wheelchair occupant bed.
+(B) A bedroom must provide at least 80 square feet for a single occupancy (one resident ) and 60 square feet per resident for multiple occupancy.
+(Note: room configuration and usability are taken into consideration and there may be instances where the minimum square footage will not be acceptable.)
+The minimum room dimension must be at least eight feet for a single resident room and at least ten feet for a multiple-resident room, unless otherwise approved by HHSC.
+An exception is that a multi-occupancy bedroom for persons in wheelchairs must have 70 square feet per resident .

-(C) No more than four beds shall be in any one bedroom.
-An exception is that the department may grant a variance from the limit of four residents per room only if a physician who is a member of the interdisciplinary team and who is a qualified mental retardation professional:
+(C) No more than four residents may be in any one bedroom.
+An exception is HHSC may grant a variance from the limit of four residents per room only if a physician who is a member of the IDT and who is a QIDP:

-(i) certifies that each resident to be placed in a bedroom housing more than four residents is so severely medically impaired as to require direct and continuous monitoring during sleeping hours; and
+(i) certifies that each resident to be placed in a bedroom accommodating housing more than four residents is so severely medically impaired as to require direct and continuous monitoring during sleeping hours; and

-(ii) documents the reasons why housing in a room of only four or fewer residents would not be medically feasible.
+(ii) documents the reasons why accommodating housing in a room of only four or fewer residents would not be medically feasible.

-(D) In the bedrooms and for each resident there shall be a bed with a comfortable mattress and appropriate bedding, functional furniture appropriate to residents' needs, and closet space providing security and privacy for clothing and personal belongings.
-Closet space shall provide at least 24 inches of lineal hanging space per bed (in certain cases, such as for infants, exceptions may be made).
+(D) In the bedroom and for each resident there must be a bed with a comfortable mattress and appropriate bedding, functional furniture appropriate to residents' needs, and closet space providing security and privacy for clothing and personal belongings.
+Closet space must provide at least 24 inches of lineal hanging space per resident (in certain cases, such as for infants, exceptions may be made).
 Married couples may share a bed.

-(E) Each bedroom shall have at least one outside wall with an operable window giving outside exposure.
-Unless approved otherwise by the department, the window sill of the required window shall be no higher than 44 inches from the floor and shall be at or above outside grade level.
-Other window requirements shall be as called for in the National Fire Protection Association (NFPA) 101.
-The window area for bedrooms shall be equal to at least 10% of the total room floor area.
+(E) Each bedroom must have at least one outside wall with an operable window giving outside exposure.
+Unless approved otherwise by the HHSC , the window sill of the required window must be no higher than 44 inches from the floor and must be at or above outside grade level.
+Other window requirements must be as called for in NFPA 101.
+The window area for a bedroom must be equal to at least 10 percent of the total room floor area.

-(F) If a bedroom is below grade level, it must have a window that is usable as a second means of escape by the resident(s) occupying the room.
-The window shall be no more than 44 inches (measured to the window sill) above the floor.
+(F) If a bedroom is below grade level, it must have a window that is usable as a second means of escape by a resident occupying the room.
+The window must be no more than 44 inches (measured to the window sill) above the floor.